mswiege/ePrivacyRegulation/README.md

 Council's 13th revised version: Clarified in Article 2 that the Regulation is not only about personal data, mainly in the Article 18/19
 - **13 March 2019 (7099/19)**\
 Council's 14th revised version: Minor changes, mainly in Article 18 and 19
+- **20 May 2019 (9292/19)**\
+Council's Progress report: How ePrivacy applies to new technolgies was discussed; Discussions about child abuse with no decision; Changes added for data retention for requirements of the Court of Justice but some further adjustments are requested; Most work was done for Article 18-20